-- Current child care deduction limits: - Children 6 and under: \$8,000 per child Between ages of 7-16: \$5,000 per child - If you have shared custody, both parents can make a claim up to the maximum child care deduction amount per child. - Single parents may be eligible to claim the dependant tax credit.
+- Current child care deduction limits: - Children 6 and under: \$8,000 per child - Between ages of 7-16: \$5,000 per child - If you have shared custody, both parents can make a claim up to the maximum child care deduction amount per child if specified in the separation agreement or divorce decree. - Single parents may be eligible to claim the dependant tax credit.
 Only one child can be claimed per parent.
 The criteria are as follows: - You do not have a common-law spouse or partner - You lived with your child in a home that you maintained - Your child would normally reside with you, but he/she attends school away from home (within Canada) - Your child was under 18 years of age - You were not paying child support for that child in the current tax year